DeeFrancois/netflix-dual-subs/README.md

 While that is great for beginners getting familiar with the language, I feel like direct translations are better for active learning.

-## Tips
+## More rambling

 **Google Translate is not perfect!
 Obviously, this should not be your only language learning tool.

 Netflix tends to hide most subtitle languages by default.
-However, if you find the titles through "https://netflix.com/browse/subtitles" after selecting a your target language, it will allow you to still use the hidden languages.
-For example, if I go to watch "After Life" it only shows French and Spanish, but if I use that link, select Italian, After Life shows up with italian subtitles.
+However, if you find the titles through https://netflix.com/browse/subtitles after selecting your target language, it will allow you to still use the hidden languages.
+For example, if I go to watch "After Life" it only shows French and Spanish, but if I use that link, select Italian, After Life shows up with Italian subtitles enabled.